Return to list Post a new post

 We ended the original route and returned to Kaohsiung.
 We stayed in Yancheng.
 Later, I learned that this was considered the old street of Kaohsiung.

 I didn’t have any plans.
-Normally, when I travel, I sleep until I wake up naturally and then get up to play.
+Normally, when I Travel, I sleep until I wake up naturally and then get up to play.
 However, there are so many delicious foods in Taiwan that I feel it’s a loss to skip a meal.
 So I get up every morning to eat breakfast.
 I would rather take a nap than get up to eat a bite.

 Taiwan-Formosa Boulevard, Taiwan: Eat night market food in Kaohsiung and go diving to see turtles in Small Ryukyu